zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 - iOS
 ---

+This notes is based on *iOS Security - February 2014*, origin link can be found [here](http://images.apple.com/iphone/business/docs/iOS_Security_Feb14.pdf).

+This paper gives a brief description of iOS security, including hardware security features and how iOS leverages these features.

 System Security
 ---------------

 ### Secure Boot Chain

-ROM sealed with PK of Apple Root CA verify the Low-Level Bootloader (LLB)
+ROM is sealed with public key of Apple Root CA, and will verify the Low-Level Bootloader (LLB) before load it.

-For devices with an A7 processor, the Secure Enclave coprocessor also utilizes a secure  boot process that ensures its separate software is verified and signed by Apple.
+For devices with an A7 processor, the *Secure Enclave* coprocessor also utilizes a secure boot process that ensures its separate software is verified and signed by Apple.

 Verification failure will enter **recovery mode**, if Boot ROM is not even able to load or verify LLB, it enters **DFU (Device Firmware Update) mode**.